 There is no legal discrimination against Honduran women in the area of inheritance.
-The law favors the surviving spouse regardless of gender, provided the inheritance is necessary for their subsistence.
-Nonetheless, discriminatory social norms have a strong influence in this area as well, and can hinder women’s access to inheritance.
+The Civil Code favours the surviving spouse regardless of gender, and the Family Code (Article 57) stipulates that men and women in common-law partnerships have the same rights as spouses in terms of inheritance (there is no mention of same-sex partnerships).
+According to a 2003 study, discriminatory social norms have a strong influence in this area as well and can hinder women’s access to inheritance.

 There is no evidence to suggest that female genital mutilation is practised in Honduras.